Close Menu

 Think about it.
 Failing to tell the SSA about the lifting you had to do at your past jobs, makes it easier for them to return you to your past jobs.
 In other words, you are making it easier for them to deny your case.

-An RFC form filled out by your treating doctor can prove you cannot work by setting out your physical limits.
+An RFC form filled out by your treating doctor can prove you cannot work.
+Because, your doctor can write about your physical limits.
 The doctor will state how long you can stand, how far you can walk, and how much you can lift.
 It will also show your ability to squat, bend, and use your hands.
 If your RFC is truly limited, then you cannot work at any job.

-WHO MAKES THE DECISION IN YOUR NEVADA SSD CASE?
+WHO MAKES THE DECISION IN YOUR NEVADA DISABILITY CASE?

 After you file for Nevada SSDI benefits, then your case will transfer to the Nevada office of DDS.
 DDS reviews medical evidence to assist the Social Security Administration office in making prompt decisions regarding benefit claims.

 Disability Determination Services can assist with both SSI and SSDI claims in Nevada.
-DDS can also request more medical information if they feel they do not have enough to make the correct decision in your case.
+DDS can also request more medical information if they feel they do not have enough to make the correct decision.

 The address and phone number of DDS are listed below: